yyydbdbdb/Flow360RestApi/v.0.1.md

         ```
         {
         numSteps: [integer],
+        residualDensity: [list of floats of length :numSteps],
+        residualMomX: [list of floats of length :numSteps],
+        residualMomY: [list of floats of length :numSteps],
+        residualMomZ: [list of floats of length :numSteps],
+        residualMomEnergy: [list of floats of length :numSteps],
-        residual: [list of floats of length :numSteps],
+        residualMomNut: [list of floats of length :numSteps],
         forceX: [list of floats of length :numSteps],
         forceY: [list of floats of length :numSteps],
         forceZ: [list of floats of length :numSteps],